Amizx2/Key-for-toggling-speed-the-playback-on-YouTube/README.md

 ![image](https://github.com/user-attachments/assets/6016a976-949c-43f4-8435-eb40169917db)

-If you are too lazy to configure the extension, you can install [my setting](https://github.com/Amizx2/Key-for-toggling-speed-the-playback-on-YouTube/blob/main/Export%20setting) by downloading the file and exporting it (The Import button is at the very bottom).
+If you are too lazy to configure the extension, you can install [my setting](https://github.com/Amizx2/Key-for-toggling-speed-the-playback-on-YouTube/blob/main/Export%20setting) download the file and import it (The Import button is at the very bottom).

 ##### I will be glad to see suggestions for improvements and adding new features.